twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/bitwarden.md

     accessToken = "0.48c78342-1635-48a6-accd-afbe01336365.C0tMmQqHnAp1h0gL8bngprlPOYutt0:B3h5D+YgLvFiQhWkIq6Bow=="
 ```

-You can then retrive secrets using the `bitwardenSecrets` template function, for
+You can then retrieve secrets using the `bitwardenSecrets` template function, for
 example:

 ```